-The activities contained in this Partial Action Plan have been designed to meet community development needs following September 11th having particular urgency because LMDC has determined that existing conditions pose a serious and immediate threat to the health or welfare of the City of New York and other financial resources are not available to meet such needs.
+The activities contained in this Partial Action Plan have been designed to meet the needs of individuals affected by the September 11, 2001 World Trade Center disaster, as well as community and development needs.
+These activities have particular urgency because LMDC has determined that existing conditions pose a serious and immediate threat to the health or welfare of the City of New York and the individual residents of the City and other financial resources are not available to meet such needs.
 The geographic areas that will be the focus of this and future partial action plans are located in Manhattan, below Houston Street, with particular urgency related to the areas in and around the former World Trade Center.